Kumarjohnt/movies_info_portal/README.md

 **Notes**

-* I am asuming that you already installed Python3, Git and PostgreSQL in you system.
+* I am asuming that you already installed Python3, Git and PostgreSQL(11) in you system.
 * Create a `env.py` as like as `example_env.py`.
 * You have a database with same credentials as in `env.py`.
 If not then configure your own `env.py` file.
 * You can run this project by simply downloading and executing `run.sh` script.